-Nannaya (1022-1063 CE) Andhra Mahabharatam was written in Andhra, not Telugu.
+The Nannaya (1022-1063 CE) Andhra Mahabharatam was written in Andhra, not Telugu.
 The Telugu syntax and grammar were invented by Paravastu Chinnaya Suri (1806-1862 CE).
 Andhra and Telugu were synthetic languages with rigid syntax and grammar.
-They are not naturally evolved dialects.
+They do not have dialects.
+Only Teli had dialects, as recorded in the above map.